Vikaspogu/blog/content/blog/couchbase-ssl/index.md

 ## Couchbase SSL

-If you have followed [dynamic creation of java keystores in OpenShift](https://developers.redhat.com/blog/2017/11/22/dynamically-creating-java-keystores-OpenShift/) post and wondered how to use similar concepts for couchbase database and a java application.
+Suppose you have followed [dynamic creation of java keystores in OpenShift](https://developers.redhat.com/blog/2017/11/22/dynamically-creating-java-keystores-OpenShift/) post and wondered how to use similar concepts for couchbase database and a java application.
 This post will help you.

 ### Couchbase setup

-This is the couchbase [documentation](https://docs.couchbase.com/server/6.0/manage/manage-security/configure-server-certificates.html#configure-server-side-certificates) for configuring server side certificates, we are interested in last few steps since OpenShift will generate key and cert by adding annotation to the couchbase service.
+Here is the couchbase [documentation](https://docs.couchbase.com/server/6.0/manage/manage-security/configure-server-certificates.html#configure-server-side-certificates) for configuring server-side certificates, we are interested in last few steps since OpenShift will generate key and cert by adding an annotation to the couchbase service.

-**Note:** By adding this annotation you can [dynamically create certificates](https://docs.OpenShift.com/container-platform/3.11/dev_guide/secrets.html#service-serving-certificate-secrets)
+**Note:** By adding this annotation, you can [dynamically create certificates](https://docs.OpenShift.com/container-platform/3.11/dev_guide/secrets.html#service-serving-certificate-secrets)
 `service.alpha.OpenShift.io/serving-cert-secret-name: couchbase-db-certs`

 couchbase service looks like this: